ian-h-chamberlain/zed/docs/src/collaboration/overview.md

 The collaboration panel is broken down into two sections:

 1. [Channels](./channels.md): Ongoing project rooms where team members can share projects, collaborate on code, and maintain ambient awareness of what everyone is working on.
-1. [Contacts](./contacts-and-private-calls.md): Ad-hoc private collaboration with those in your contacts list.
+1. [Contacts](./contacts.md): Your list of personal contacts with whom you can start ad-hoc private collaboration sessions.

 ---